ouseful-testing/circuit-playground-express/docs/index.md

 <a href="https://en.wikipedia.org/wiki/USB_hardware"><img width=200 src="images/usb_wikipedia.png" /></a>

-Connect the Circuit Python Express to your computer with the micro-USB data cable.
+Connect the Circuit Playground Express to your computer with the micro-USB data cable.

-The Circuit Python Express should start up, and the multi-coloured LEDs around the edge should start lighting up in a circular way.
+The Circuit Playground Express should start up, and the multi-coloured LEDs around the edge should start lighting up in a circular way.

 With a brand new Circuit Playground Express device, it's missing some things we need software wise.